langchain-ai/opengpts/README.md

 make migrate
 ```

-This will enable the backend to use Postgres as a vector database and create the initial tables.
+This will create the initial tables.

 **Install backend dependencies**